hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 ## Submit your test results

+* We will soon update you by email when the API is ready to use in production for Great Britain (not Northern Ireland)

+\* When this goes live, we'll email you an Application for Production Credentials Checklist form to complete and email back to us.

 Once you are satisfied with your tests and are confident that your software is fully compatible with our API:

-1. Send an email to <a href="mailto:SDSTeam@hmrc.gov.uk?subject=I want access to the live CTC API system.
-Email me instructions.">SDSTeam@hmrc.gov.uk</a> to advise us that you are ready and want to request access to the live API system.
-2. We will email to you an Application for Production Credentials Checklist form to fill in.
-3. Log all your evidence and results by filling in all the sections of this checklist form.
+1. Log all your evidence and results by filling in all the sections of this checklist form.
-4. When you are ready, email your completed form to <a href="mailto:SDSTeam@hmrc.gov.uk?subject=Completed CTC API Application for Production Checklist form is attached to this email.">SDSTeam@hmrc.gov.uk</a>
+2. When you are ready, email your completed form to <a href="mailto:SDSTeam@hmrc.gov.uk?subject=Completed CTC API Application for Production Checklist form is attached to this email.">SDSTeam@hmrc.gov.uk</a>
-5. We will check your test evidence using the information you give on this form.
+3. We will check your test evidence using the information you give on this form.
-6. When we are satisfied that you have done enough testing, you will be granted access to the live API system.
+4. When we are satisfied that you have done enough testing, you will be granted access to the live API system.

 ## If you need further help and support